glreno/rvkybard/README.md

 You need something that can work as a USB OTG gadget, and can run Tomcat or Jetty.

-You will need to set up an HID driver; rvkybard sets it up in /dev/hidg0 as a libcomposite usb gadget.
+You will need to set up an HID driver; rrvkb sets it up in /dev/hidg0 as a libcomposite usb gadget.
 See http://www.isticktoit.net/?p=1383

 The server is in Java, so it should work on just about anything.
 Just install tomcat and replace ROOT.war with rvkybard-usb-pizero-0.08.war